 4.2.1 Compare-on-one.
-Table 2 show results for Compareon-one on different algorithms.
+Table 2 show results for Compare-on-one on different algorithms.
 The IPCA and rIPCA algorithms have the better performance.
 This is expected as they both maintain archives with monotonically increasing fitness throughout their execution.
 We also note that rIPCA's execution time is notably shorter than the execution time for IPCA.
 It follows from the implementation of rIPCA as rIPCA implements IPCA but also applies the non-dominance filter on its test individuals.
 This works to limit the size of the test population.
 With the size of the test population limited, rIPCA is able to run a modified IPCA algorithm with similar performance but many less operations.
+The execution times show that IPCA and rIPCA take the longest, but IPCA is significantly slower.